 !!!OLD SCHOOL DEATH METAL FROM SLOVAKIA!!!

-We had a conversation with Martin (Guitars).
+We had a conversation with Tomáš Hudáč (Vocals).
 Enjoy!

 Welcome to the FILTHY DOGS OF METAL Webzine.

-In 2017 you have recently released your album ''Infected Minds''.
-What was the feedback from your audience as well as from the press?
+You have recently released your album ''Living Dead''.
+What is the feedback from your audience as well as from the press?

 Do you prefer Vinyl, Tape, CD or Digital Format and why is that?

 In today's world, cassette tapes, CDs, or vinyl are primarily for collectors and true music enthusiasts.
 The digital era has brought new possibilities; it's just about utilizing them correctly.
 Yes, of course, we still release CDs and tapes because there's demand for them.
 However, we've also brought our music to Spotify and other digital platforms because we realize that this way, we can reach more ears.
 My motto is: If you have the opportunity, show what you're made of.

 You have cooperated with some labels in the past.
 So, after that experience, what would you say that is better for SURGERY?
 Label or DIY and why?

 I believe that, at this stage of our career, a label is a better choice for us as a band.
 Especially a label that takes care of the band and shows genuine interest in getting our music out to people.